Awake in the Wild: Awakening in Nature Meditation Retreat (254R23) - On Land

 devon hase

-devon hase loves long retreats.
-Cumulatively, she’s spent four years in silent practice in the Insight and Vajrayana traditions.
-Since discovering meditation in 2000, she has put dharma and community at the center of her life: she spent a decade bringing mindfulness to high school and college classrooms and now teaches at the Insight Meditation […]
+devon hase is empowered to teach in the Insight and Vajrayana traditions of Western Buddhism.
+Since discovering meditation in 2000, she has put Dharma and community at the center of her life: she spent a decade bringing mindfulness to high school and college classrooms before entering several years of silent, solitary retreat in the mountains […]

 Learn more about devon hase